jordantkohn/Data-Science/Predicting Fine Compliance In Detroit/README.md

 **How to predict whether or not fines will be paid?**
-   explores data collected by the City of Detroit. data analysis, feature engineering, machine learning.
+   explores data collected by the City of Detroit. data analysis, feature engineering, machine learning. <br />
    `jupyter notebook: university_town_housing.ipynb`